Science

 - Creativity – which helps children express themselves through the arts and explore learning in a dynamic way.

-We carefully balance the requirement for pupils to reach national expectations in core subjects with our wider curriculum aims of providing full spectrum of thoughtful and enriching experiences.
+We carefully balance the requirement for pupils to reach national expectations in core subjects with our wider curriculum aims of providing a full spectrum of thoughtful and enriching experiences.
 As much as we value the progress and fulfilment of our pupils academically, we strive to offer them a rich and varied science curriculum too.
 Alongside offering our children a carefully mapped progression of skills in science, we try to enable the children to practice and incorporate their scientific skills across other subjects; giving them the opportunity to express their learning in a variety of ways.
 As a result of this, our pupils thrive.

 We aim to approach our science lessons as enquiries, based on the ethos and aims of the recently adopted Harmony Curriculum.
 Our science teaching and learning is rapidly developing as part of our work on this.